OpenDSA/OpenDSA/RST/en/PL/Grammars3.rst

 .. inlineav:: parseTree3 ss
    :output: show

-In particular with Example Grammar 3 the sub-tree corresponding to the multiplication is at a deeper level than the sub-tree for addition, thereby corresponding to normal operator precedence in programming languages.
+In particular, with Example Grammar 3, the sub-tree corresponding to the multiplication is at a deeper level than the sub-tree for addition, thereby corresponding to normal operator precedence in programming languages.

 Below you have a slide-show "producer" for Example Grammar 3 that you can control by entering the expression for which you want a parse tree produced.
-You should experiment a lot with producing a variety of slide-shows until you feel confident that you could manually construct the parse tree corresponding to any possible expression.
+You should experiment  with producing a variety of slide-shows until you feel confident that you could manually construct the parse tree corresponding to any possible expression.

-Slide show with grammar from Parse Tree 3 and user input

 .. avembed:: AV/PL/AV/parseTree3a.html ss

-Now that you feel confident working with parse trees, here are two questions to consider before you start on the review problems for this module.
+Once you feel confident working with parse trees, here are two questions to consider before you start on the review problems for this module.

-**Question 1:** If you are designing a grammar corresponding to expressions, what is the strategy you would employ for level of operator precedence that you need to have.
+**Question 1:** If you are designing a grammar corresponding to expressions, what is the strategy you would employ for introducing a different level of operator precedence -- one that is either higher or lower than that of other operators?
 How would this strategy play out with respect to Example Grammar 3 if you wanted to add an operator corresponding to exponentiation?

-**Question 2:** In Example Grammar 3, operators on the same level of precedence associate in left-to-right fashion, that is, :math:`A+B-C` evaluates as :math:`(A+B)-C`.
+**Question 2:** In Example Grammar 3, operators on the same level of precedence associate in left-to-right fashion, that is, :math:`A+B-C` evaluates as the parenthesized expression :math:`((A+B)-C)`.
 What about the grammar dictates this left-to-right associativity?
-How would you change the productions to achieve right-to-left associativity, that is, :math:`A+(B-C)`?
+How would you change the productions to achieve right-to-left associativity, that is, :math:`(A+(B-C))`?

 The review problem set for this module contains five review problems, the first four of which concern themselves with how a grammar dictates